ICCS 2022 Framework

 Contextual or background framework

-The contextual framework distinguishes the following four contextual levels as well as two types of variables (antecedents and processes):
+The contextual framework distinguished the following four contextual levels as well as two types of variables (antecedents and processes):

 The wider community